The Terror of the Tongs: Critical reception

 In Hammer Films: An Exhaustive Filmography, Johnson and Del Vecchio wrote: "The Terror of the Tongs was a nasty entry in Hammer's move from Gothic horror to costume adventure ...
 Unfortunately, as with Lee's later Fu Manchu series, he s given nothing to do except utter philosophy and look menacing. ...
-Despite fine individual ingredients, the The Terror of the Tongs does not add up to much and cannot stand with similarly themed films like The Pirates of Blood River and Captain Clegg."
+Despite fine individual ingredients, The Terror of the Tongs does not add up to much and cannot stand with similarly themed films like The Pirates of Blood River and Captain Clegg."

 Tie-in book

-A tie-in novel to the film written by Jimmy Sangster and based upon his screenplay was published by Digit Books in 1961.
+A tie-in to the film written by Jimmy Sangster and based upon his screenplay was published by Digit Books in 1961.

 Cultural references

 On the film's opening matinee showing in Sauchiehall Street, Glasgow, a crowd of rowdy teenagers and young adults both male and female ran down the street shouting "tongs" causing a melee in which the police had to be called.
+During the 1960s, an area of the city's Calton district earned the nickname "Tongland" due to the high presence of a teenaged street gang inspired by the film.
 To this day in Glasgow gang culture the cry of "tongs ya bass" can often be heard wherever youths come together to fight in a show of territorial loyalty.